Zillow’s AI Move for Agents in 2026

 The Bigger Strategy Shift

-Zillow’s move highlights three important leadership lessons for real estate professionals.
+Zillow’s move highlights important strategy lessons for real estate professionals.

 The professional who controls the education controls the relationship.
 If you are absent during the learning phase, someone else becomes the trusted voice.